 An instruction on front pay is nonetheless included because the parties or the court may wish to empanel an advisory jury–especially given the fact that in most cases the plaintiff will be seeking compensatory damages and the jury will be sitting anyway.
 See Fed.
 R. Civ.
 P. 39(c).
 Alternatively, the parties may stipulate to a jury determination on front pay, in which case this instruction would also be appropriate.
 See Feldman v.
 Philadelphia Housing Auth., 43 F.3d 823, 832 (3d Cir.
 1994) (upholding a jury’s determination of the amount of front pay due the plaintiff in a Section 1983 employment action).
 Instruction 6.4.1, on compensatory damages, instructs the jury in such cases to provide separate awards for compensatory damages, back pay, and front pay.

 In Monessen S.R.
 Co. v.
 Morgan, 486 U.S. 330, 339 (1988), the Court held that “damages awarded in suits governed by federal law should be reduced to present value.”
-(Citing St. Louis Southwestern R. Co. v.
-Dickerson, 470 U.S. 409, 412 (1985).)
+Id. at 339 (citing St. Louis Southwestern R. Co. v.
+Dickerson, 470 U.S. 409, 412 (1985)).
 The “self-evident” reason is that “a given sum of money in hand is worth more than the like sum of money payable in the future.”
 The Court concluded that a “failure to instruct the jury that present value is the proper measure of a damages award is error.”
 Id.
 Accordingly, the instruction requires the jury to reduce the award of front pay to present value.
 It should be noted that where damages are determined under state law, a present value instruction may not be required under the law of certain states.
 See, e.g., Kaczkowski v.
 Bolubasz, 491 Pa.
 561, 421 A.2d 1027 (Pa.
 1980) (advocating the “total offset” method, under which no reduction is necessary to determine present value, as the value of future income streams is likely to be offset by inflation).

 6.4.5 Section 1981 Damages — Nominal Damages